Shiva Meditation: Mindfulness and Self-Inquiry

 About this course

-The Shiva Meditation Course will be taught by Atmaram Chaitanya, the Resident Director of the Ann Arbor Shiva Yoga Meditation Center.
+The Shiva Meditation Course will be taught by Atmaram Chaitanya, the Resident Director of the Ann Arbor Shiva Yoga Meditation Ashram.
 Atmaram has received meditation teacher's training certification from Swami Shankarananda and Swami Muktananda, and has been meditating for over 40 years.

 The key to meditation is finding what works for you.
 In each weekly meditation class you will learn a new technique, providing you with a range of practices to choose from.
 These include: